paritytech/txwrapper-core/README.md

 #### Non-published

 - [@substrate/txwrapper-example](/packages/txwrapper-example/README.md) Usage examples including how to construct, sign, and send an extrinsic with @substrate/txwrapper-polkadot
 - [@acala-network/txwrapper-acala](/packages/txwrapper-acala/README.md) PoC of how a `FRAME`-based chain can leverage txwrapper packages to create a txwrapper lib.
 N.B.
-This is only temporary and will likely move soon
+This is only for PoC usage and not intended to be published by txwrapper-core repo maintainers

 ## End user guides